-Leah Campbell and Nanette Mattox, co-founders of Vibe, have enjoyed 10 years of friendship.
-Both moved to Cary in the same year, originally from the Northeast, and from lively Italian families that were loud, loved food and enjoyed entertaining.
+Leah Campbell and Nanette Mattox, co-founders of Vibe, have enjoyed more than 10 years of friendship after each moved to Cary in 2008.
+Both are from the Northeast and raised in lively Italian families that loved family, food and entertaining.

 Leah Campbell has a varied 20-year career working in the fields of public relations, marketing, and administration.
-She has one child and one husband.
 One common thread with all of them -- and what she enjoys doing most – is connecting people.
 Whether it was arranging a play date for her son, a love connection for a coworker, or an introduction between two enterprising solopreneurs, she has spent a lifetime playing matchmaker.

 Opening Vibe allows her to continue on this path, only on a grander scale by providing an inviting space for professionals to connect, collaborate and grow.